wmhorsey/STE-model/11-11-2025/STE-Model_MasterDoc11_11_2025.md

 The electron (vortex) and photon (ripple) are 'too intertwined to really separate' because the vortex is the source of the ripples (virtual photons) it sheds, providing a physical mechanism for particle-wave duality.

+### The "STE Remnant" (The "Exhaust Soup")

+The universe is filled with transient, mass-gaining "remnants" (droplets) that are the "exhaust" from all energy processes (from protons to GRBs).
+This "soup" is the "Contaminated STE Cloud."
+It provides the physical medium for the "electron whirlpool."

+### The "Coherent Atomic Model"

+The atom is a single, fluid-dynamic system.
+The proton "engine" and the electron "whirlpool" "move together" because the engine "drags" its own "exhaust plume" (the "contaminated cloud"), which is the very medium the "whirlpool" exists in.

 ---

 ## 11. Emergent Layers: Chemistry, Biology, & Consciousness